a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 Here is a quote from the book I just read about Peirce where the author is talking about Herbert Spencer:

-Spencer also gave an alternative definition of evolution as “an integration of matter and concomitant dissipation of motion; during which the matter passes from a relatively indefinite, incoherent homogeneity to a relatively definite, coherent heterogeneity.”
-(First Principles, 367).
+Spencer also gave an alternative definition of evolution as “an integration of matter and concomitant dissipation of motion; during which the matter passes from a relatively indefinite, incoherent homogeneity to a relatively definite, coherent heterogeneity.” (*First Principles*, 367).
 This was subsequently lampooned by the mathematician
 Kirkman, who gave the following “translation” into English: “Evolution is a change from a nohowish, untalkaboutable, all-alikeness, to a somehowish and in-generaltalkabaoutable not-all-alikeness, by continuous somethingelseifications and sticktogetherations”